 Meanwhile, the work exposes snowmakers to extreme winter weather.
 At 20 degrees below zero, even the heavy parka and pants they wear can feel like a paper bag, and snowmobiles have to keep running, as they may not restart if shut off.
 At the summit, wind chill can drive temperatures to as low as 80 below zero.

-At the Middlebury College Snow Bowl, a small but dedicated staff of 12 mans the snowmaking system in three eight-hour shifts every day, meaning even general manager Peter Mackey suits up to wrangle snowmaking hoses.
+At the Middlebury College Snow Bowl, a small but dedicated staff of 12 mans the snowmaking system in three eight-hour shifts every day, meaning even former general manager Peter Mackey would suit up to wrangle snowmaking hoses.
 The equipment is heavy and in the dark, even experienced snowmakers can become disoriented.

 “Even with these high powered headlamps, it doesn’t compare to working in the daytime,” he says.
 “It’s hard to be mindful of where you are, and then you’ll hit a steep section you weren’t expecting and go for a ride downhill.”

 In 2013, Okemo Mountain Resort made its largest investment in snowmaking in a decade; nearly $1 million in pumps, pipeline and a variety of snow guns to cover nearly all of the resort’s trails, ranging from 225 HKD SV tower guns to more mobile guns that can be dragged on sleds.
 All that new equipment allowed the area to go from green grass to trails where skiers and riders can be linking turns after just 10 days of blowing snow.

 “Operation Snowburst,” as the resort named its expansion campaign, saw another boost the following year, with 100 more HKD tower guns.